June 21, 2026, 2:51 pm | Read time: 4 minutes

 Many of the moose come to Germany from Poland or the Czech Republic.
 Their populations have significantly recovered in recent years, prompting especially young animals to wander.
 In summer, they even swim across rivers like the Oder and the Neisse.
 In winter, they use frozen crossings.

-Some animals don’t just stay briefly.
+Some animals don’t just pass through.
 Individual moose have been repeatedly observed in the same regions over extended periods.
 This suggests that Germany is more than just a stopover for them.

 How Many Moose Currently Live in Germany?

-What is clear, however, is that the trend is upward.
+However, it’s clear: The trend is upward.
 The number of sightings has been rising for years.
-This is a clear sign that elk could slowly reestablish themselves in Germany.
+This is a clear sign that moose could slowly reestablish themselves in Germany.

 Why Moose Feel Comfortable Here Again